Who is Adrian Lebar?

 Music

 I’m a classically trained pianist, and an Associate of The Royal Conservatory of Music (ARCT).
-But in the last eight years I’ve picked up the electric bass, and now play on numerous stages with many different musicians.
+But in the last twenty years I’ve picked up the electric bass, guitar ukulele and violin, and now play on numerous stages with many different musicians.
 Sometimes it’s a cover band in bars full of drunken students in university towns, sometimes I’m playing original music in jaunty little bistros in downtown Toronto.
-Sometimes I’m just in my studio, with the door closed, and headphones and midi controller plugged into my Macbook.
+Sometimes I’m just in my studio, with the door closed, and headphones and midi controller plugged into my Macbook Air.

 About A Rain of Frogs